 10 Ways To Make The Dumbbell Press Harder & More Effective

 Most of us only have a limited amount of weight settings before we max out on our dumbbells.
-Others may be struggling to increase weight if the next increment is too heavy to lift or if you’re recovering from injury.
+Others may be struggling to increase weight if the next increment is too heavy to lift or if they’re recovering from injury.

-Here are 10 ways to make the dumbbell press harder, breakthrough strength plateaus, and keep making gains!
+Here are 10 ways to make the dumbbell press harder, break through strength plateaus, and keep making gains!

 1) Fatigue The Primary Muscle With Isolation Lifts First

 Dumbbell pressing exercises can be made harder by first fatiguing the target muscle with isolation-type lifts.
 After the muscle has been fatigued, it becomes much harder to perform the compound movement of a dumbbell press.
 This can make the dumbbell press more challenging.